Report no.5 (NTBs outbreak)

 On Jan.27 a second such plume appeared, only 20º preceding the first, and rapidly became as bright as the first, with almost identical speed.

 On Feb.1-4, the first plume caught up with the wake of the second, and disintegrated within a few days, leaving plume 2 leading a very long turbulent dark wake.
-Meanwhile two more plumes (or plumelets) appeared shortly following the wake: no.3 only lasted a few days (Feb.1 to 3), but no.4 persisted from Jan.31 to Feb.8.
-More such wake-induced plumelets appeared in the subsequent week, while on Feb.9, plume 5 appeared in a largely undisturbed sector, and grew to become another independent plume.
-In total, we identified eight such storms, of which numbers 1, 2 and 5 were independent primary plumes, and the others were wake-induced plumelets, although number 4 could be an intermediate case.
+Meanwhile several more wake-induced plumelets appeared shortly following the wake, persisting for between 3 and 10 days , and on Feb.9, plume 5 appeared in a largely undisturbed sector, and grew to become another independent plume.
+In total, we numbered eight such storms, of which numbers 1, 2 and 5 were independent primary plumes, and the others were wake-induced plumelets, although number 4 could be an intermediate case.
 Plumes 2 and 5 persisted until late February, when each caught up with the wake preceding it and rapidly faded, both disappearing by March 1.

 All three primary plumes first appeared at 24.0-24.6ºN, then drifted south and accelerated within a few days, to remain at 23.3 (±0.3)ºN with sustained speeds of -5.0, -5.1, and -4.6 deg/day (plumes 1,2,5 respectively).
 As usual, they all broke up within a few days when they caught up with the wake of the next plume ahead.

-It is thought that these outbreaks occur when sufficient available potential energy has accumulated below the thick cloud layer that whitens the NEB, and they consist of giant convective plumes erupting from the water-cloud layer, well below the visible cloud-tops.
+It is thought that these outbreaks occur when sufficient available potential energy has accumulated below the thick cloud layer that whitens the NTB, and the plumes are giant convective storms erupting from the water-cloud layer, well below the visible cloud-tops.
 In the 2025 outbreak, JunoCam on Jan.28/29 directly imaged lightning in plume 1.
-The convection can no longer be sustained where these storms have disrupted the pre-existing vertical atmospheric layering, so the plumes break up when they reach the wake of the next plume.
+The convection can no longer be sustained where these storms have disrupted the pre-existing vertical atmospheric layering, so they break up when they reach the wake of the next plume.
 We suggest that the wake-induced plumelets (which we have also observed in some previous outbreaks) are similar plumes triggered by the approach of the following end of the wake, but in this situation they are less intense and are short-lived.
+The periodic dark patches in the wake appear to be wave features travelling more slowly than the jet.

 The British Astronomical Association supports amateur astronomers around the UK and the rest of the world.
 Find out more about the BAA or join us.